caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 <details>
 	<summary>Sports</summary>
-	<p>This research direction proposes the development of neural networks controller VR system for sport psychological (cognitive) and biomechanical training.
-By exploiting neuroscientific knowledge in sensorimotor processing, neural network-based learning algorithms and VR avatar reconstruction, our lab along with the other consortium partners target the development of an adaptive, affordable, and flexible novel solution for goalkeeper training in VR.</p>
+	<p>This research direction proposes the development of a neural network controller VR system for sport psychological (cognitive) and biomechanical training.
+By exploiting neuroscientific knowledge in sensorimotor processing, neural network-based learning algorithms and VR avatar reconstruction, our lab, along with the other consortium partners, target the development of an adaptive, affordable, and flexible novel solution for goalkeeper training in VR.</p>
 							<br>
 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_field_sports.png" width="80%" height="80%">
 </details>